littleosbook/littleosbook/getting_to_c.md

 ### Packing Structs
 In the rest of book, you will often come across "configuration bytes" that are a collection of bits in a very specific order.
-Below follows an example:
+Below follows an example with 32
+bits:

     Bit:     | 31     24 | 23          8 | 7     0 |
     Content: | index     | address       | config  |